-Units may be installed at altitudes up to 10,000 ft. above sea level.
-See Table 15 for de-rate manifold values.
-Units installed at altitude of 7501 - 10,000 feet require an orifice change.
-Units installed at altitudes of 4,501 - 10,000 feet

-(1371 -3048 m) may require a pressure switch change which can be ordered separately.

-Table 16 and Table 17 list required pressure switch changes and orifice conversion kits at varying altitudes.
+Units may be installed at altitudes up to 4,500 ft. above sea level without manifold adjustment.
+Units installed at altitude of 4,501 - 10,000 feet (1371 to 3048 m) may require a pressure switch change, which can be ordered separately.
+Table 16 lists conversion kit and pressure switch requirements at varying altitudes.

-The combustion air pressure switches are factory set and require no adjustment.
+The combustion air pressure switch is factory-set and requires no adjustment.